vaiish371/tp/docs/UserGuide.md

 ***
 ### 2.1.3 Selecting a Module: `select`

-This command allows you to select the module directory you want to currently work in and prevents the need to specify the module name every time you want to access a feature.
+Select the module you want to currently work in.

 Format: `select MODULE_NAME`